 Maintaining Work-Life Balance A start-up is a serious commitment.
 Most entrepreneurs are seen working around-the-clock to cater to the overwhelming demands of the business.
 This stress often spreads into your personal life adding additional pressures.
 Remember, your family and friends are your support group who will see you through the tough times.
 It’s a good idea to make a work schedule and strictly adhere to it to strike the right balance between your work and personal life.

-Organising the Company It might be regarding the process of business set up, choosing a good location for your business, or taking into account applying and obtaining special permits/licences to run your business; they all sum up to how you have perceived your business concept and organised your priorities.
-You can always avoid these problems by consulting a mentor, hiring people or buying programes that can help you organise.
+It might be regarding the process of business set up, choosing a good location for your business, or taking into account applying and obtaining special permits/licenses to run your business; they all sum up to how you have perceived your business concept and organized your priorities.
+You can always avoid these problems by consulting a mentor, hiring people or buying programs that can help you organize.

 While there are many potential pitfalls, how you handle those problems will codify your entrepreneurial skills and business acumen.
 The best solution is to take the time to do proper research and planning when setting up your business to avoid most of the common issues.